EqualExperts/you-build-it-you-run-it-playbook/practices/incident-response.md

 On-call preparation includes:

 * *Inception*.
 Work with the product manager and intended users to understand the required availability level, and how best to gracefully degrade upon unavailability.
 See our [Inception Playbook](https://inception.playbook.ee/) by Neha Datt *et al*.
+* *Team skills*.
+Balance the skillsets of different product team members - frontend developers, backend developers, testers, and more - to create enough capacity for on-call incident response later on.
 * *Runbook*.
 Start a runbook on day one, and update it weekly with anticipated failure scenarios, failure mitigations, alert thresholds, and step by step guides.
 * *Telemetry*.
 Update logging dashboards, monitoring dashboards, and alert definitions for every product feature.
 Encourage product team members to check dashboards daily.
 * *Onboarding*.
 Set on-call expectations with prospective team members before they join.
 Assign telemetry and incident response permissions to new product team members as soon as they join.